 In the examples above, the “name” part of the new delimiter works the same way as an attribute name.
 The main difference when using this new style of attribute (the enclosure) is improved support for HTML inside the value text.
 One basic reason why this works better is because our HTML filters do not need to understand how to look in the middle of individual shortcode tags.
 All of the HTML is located between shortcode tags, making the shortcode and HTML codes easy to process separately.

-Note the attribute names can still be blank, as in [parent:=] and we do not expect any differences with this usage.
+Note the attribute names can still be blank, as in [parent:=]

-One limitation we have to consider, and to avoid, is a conflictconflict A conflict occurs when a patch changes code that was modified after the patch was created.
+One limitation we have to consider, and to avoid, is a conflict A conflict occurs when a patch changes code that was modified after the patch was created.
 These patches are considered stale, and will require a refresh of the changes before it can be applied, or the conflicts will need to be resolved. among nested shortcodes.
 We expect this to be a rare situation because there was never core support for nesting shortcodes inside of shortcode attributes.
 However, there is still a concern about HTML usage for inner nesting with plugin callbacks.
 For example:

 Old: [form-plugin][form-field1 start="<html>"][/form-plugin]